Want to create your Digital Advance Care Plan? click here to get started.

 If you have decision-making capacity, your Advance Care Plan cannot be used and consent must be obtained from you directly.

 An Advance Care Plan only comes into effect if you become unable to make or communicate your own decisions regarding medical treatment, and only in circumstances covered by the Advance Care Plan.
-It is there ‘just in case’ it is needed.
-If you are lucky, it might not ever be needed.

 Your Advance Care Plan may be used if you temporarily lose decision-making capacity.
 However, once you regain it your Advance Care Plan will no longer be relevant and consent will only be sought directly from you.